img

 Image

-There are many ways to deceive investors who wish to purchase real estate abroad.
-Let's look at the most common schemes.
+There are many ways to deceive investors who want to acquire real estate abroad.
+Let's consider the most common schemes.

 Fake Real Estate Agencies

 Fraudsters create fake companies that look like real estate agencies.
-They use attractive photos and enticing offers to attract clients.
-Such agencies may offer real estate at extraordinarily low prices.
+They use attractive photos and enticing offers to lure clients.
+Such agencies might offer real estate at extraordinarily low prices.

-As a rule, all transactions occur remotely, and fraudsters demand an advance payment or full payment for someone else's property.
+Typically, all transactions take place remotely, and fraudsters demand prepayment or full payment for foreign property.
 After receiving the money, contact with the fraudsters is cut off.

 Turnkey Real Estate with Low Quality

-Some fraudsters offer "turnkey" projects with the promise of a quick and hassle-free purchase.
-Often these projects do not exist, despite fake documents and photos.
+Some fraudsters offer "turnkey" projects with the promise of quick and hassle-free purchase.
+Often such objects do not exist, despite fake documents and photos.

-Investors receive only beautiful pictures, but in practice, they face unfulfilled promises and poor-quality construction, if the project turns out to be real.\
+Investors receive only beautiful pictures, but in practice face unrealistic promises and poor-quality construction if the object turns out to be real.\

 Image